techgrounds/techgrounds-Rogier1978/05_Azure_1/AZ-07 Disk Storage.md

 ### Ervaren problemen
 Lots of variables needs to be right to make this work (availability zones, harddrive types among others).
 If you forget a thing you need to start over.
 You need to restart the VM's to make the drives appear in the Linux shell.
 This was challenging, but I improved my navigation skills in Azure and how (not so) fast things react.
-I have a basic knowledge about storage in Azure.
+I now have a basic knowledge about storage in Azure.

 ### Resultaat
 In the final screenshot you see the testfile created in step 6 is shown in VM by copying the drive to a snapshot and mount the drive created from the snapshot in VM02.